juliabennett/obama-or-bush/README.md

 ####The model & hyperparameter tuning.

 Using standard techniques from natural language processing for author classification, I created a pretty strong baseline model.
-The script select\_model.py implements Bayesian optimization to perform an "intelligent" search for the best hyperparameters for this model.
-The selection process is not completely automated, as the user is ultimately asked to choose from a list of models that each realize a mean F1 score from 10-fold cross validation that's within one standard error of the best found.
+The script select\_model.py implements Bayesian optimization to perform an "intelligent" search for the best hyperparameters.
 This search relies on Yelp's MOE, which you can read more about [here](http://yelp.github.io/MOE/).
+The selection process for these hyperparameters is not completely automated, as the user is ultimately asked to choose from a list of tuned models that each realize a mean F1 score from 10-fold cross validation that's within one standard error of the best found.
+After this selection is made, the script saves the final model and evaluates it on unseen data.

-After running this script and choosing a model that nicely compromised between the number of features and the regularization parameter, I tested the result on unseen data and observed the following stats:
+I ran this script and chose a model that nicely compromised between the number of features and the regularization parameter, realizing the following stats on unseen data:

 * accuracy: 0.990697674419
 * F1 Score: 0.987804878049